 Reproduction

 Archelon only ever ventured onto the shore to lay eggs, just like turtles do presently.
-On the other hand, these eggs would ultimately hatch, and the young might have had to outrun a horde of predators in order to reach the ocean.
+On the other hand, these eggs would ultimately hatch, and the young might have had to outrun a horde of predators to reach the ocean.

 Except for a few species, all contemporary turtles have a regular behavioral pattern of nest excavation.
 Most turtles create chambers in which to lay their eggs.
 The female begins to excavate the chamber with alternate scooping motions of the back legs after she locates the preferred nesting place.
 It is theorized that this originated from Archelons.